Manual Installation

 Installation Steps

-Steps described in the following sections should be performed on the ClusterControl node unless specified otherwise.
+The steps described in the following sections should be performed on the ClusterControl node unless specified otherwise.

 -

-Setup ClusterControl repository.
+Set up ClusterControl repository.

 -